sujayvsarma/SujaySarma.Data/SujaySarma.Data.Azure.Tables/README.md

 ﻿SujaySarma.Data.Azure.Tables
 =========================
 This is a .NET library for working with Azure Table Storage.
 It provides a set of classes and interfaces to help you manage and manipulate data in Azure Table Storage efficiently.
-Note that this library is a "core" library and is not intended for standalone use.
 It is designed to be used as a dependency in other projects that require data management capabilities with Azure Table Storage.

 API
 ----